Disappearance of Rahma el-Dennaoui

-Rahma el-Dennaoui (born 19 April 2004) is a Lebanese Australian girl who went missing on 10 November 2005, when 19 months old.
+Rahma el-Dennaoui (born 19 April 2004) is a Lebanese Australian girl who went missing on 10 November 2005, when she was 19 months old.
 She was last seen early that morning in the bedroom of her home in Lurnea, Sydney, Australia, where she and her siblings slept.
 Despite a police search and investigation, appeals to the general public and a coronial inquest in 2012, no trace has been found of the child as of May 2019.

 NSW Police have posted a reward of A$250,000 for information which would help to close the case.

 Background

 Rahma was born to Hosayn el-Dennaoui, a migrant from Iaal, Lebanon, and Alyaa, from the nearby village of Dayranbouh.

 Disappearance

 Rahma was sleeping between two of her sisters on a double bed under the window on the night of 9 November 2005.
 She had trouble sleeping in the heat and her father got up and went to check on her at 2 am.
 When he returned at 8 am, she was gone.
 Rahma had only learned to walk quite recently, and it is nearly 1 km from the El-Dennaoui home to any bushland.
 There was a rip in the fly screen covering the window above her bed, and this opening was large enough for Rahma to fit through.
 Other sources say the screen was cut, not torn.

 Her three-year-old sister told police that she saw her sister being abducted by a man who did not have any hands.